Frequently Asked Questions (FAQ)

 A utility patent protects the way an article is used and works (35 U.S.C.
 101).
 A design patent protects the way an article looks (35 U.S.C.
 171).
 You can get both design and utility patents for an article if invention resides both in its utility and ornamental appearance.
 Utility and design patents afford legally separate protection.
 But frequently, the utility and design of a product are not easily separable.
 Products may possess both functional and ornamental characteristics.

+New inventors frequently ask this question.
 Disclosures to patent practitioners are confidential.
 You may need or want a non-disclosure agreement with anyone else.
 Disclosures to patent agents are covered by client controlled privilege.
 Information disclosed cannot be used or shared without your permission.
 Patent agents hold the same basic professional liability insurance as that held by attorneys, just limited to the practice of patent prosecution.
 Contact Carson Patents®.